 This blog post mainly addresses manufacturing companies who need to plan production orders, manage delivery time commitments and have to allocate multiple resources to one order or to dedicated operations of one job.
 Learn from this blog post how a graphical planning board helps visualizing the results of an automatic remote control with several resources and in addition supporting the manual control of orders by immediately showing conflicts when an order is moved.

 Key elements of the visual production schedule

-The function of the graphical control panel shown in the below video sample is based on the following key elements:
+The function of the graphical planning board shown in the below video sample is based on the following key elements:

 - Three resources are needed for a production order: one work station, one or more staff members, and one or more tools.

 - The staff members can serve all work stations and all tools can be used at all work stations.

 - The planner works with production orders both scheduled and not scheduled.

 - Resources can be added to not scheduled orders via a checkbox.

 Realizing the graphical planning board